Time (Childish Gambino song): Composition and lyrics

 The song is an "easy-going, soulful number."
 It starts with a steady synthesizer beat.
 Rowan5215 of Sputnikmusic credited Paul's contributions for the song's lo-fi sound.
 Gambino and Grande's vocals are varispeed pitched, making them sound "more like voices echoing around a sinking ship than bold, proud superstars."
 Kara Nesvig, writing for Teen Vogue, described Grande's vocals as "light and airy."

 The lyrics of "Time" talk about an impending apocalypse and are about acting now to preserve the future.
 The lyrics suggest that people be allowed to grow and not be judged by past mistakes, which Consequence of Sound's Okla Jones notes as a bold contrast to cancel culture.
 The song insists people to be grateful for the opportunities and blessings presented to them.
 After Grande's verse, a choir sings the chorus.
 The song slows down and ends with nature sounds of crickets and frogs.

 Release and commercial performance

 "Time", featuring vocals from Grande, was included in Glover's livestream for his fourth studio album 3.15.20 on March 15, 2020.
 The song and album were officially released on March 22, 2020.
 "Time", along with "Algorythm", are the only two tracks on the album with proper names; the rest, such as "12.38", are marked by timestamps.
 DJ Dahi explained that because the recording process took years, "it can be something that you can't timestamp."
-It was released as a single to British contemporary hit radio on March 27, 2020.
+Following the re-release of 3.15.20 as Atavista on May 13, 2024, all timestamped tracks were given proper names.
+"Time" was released as a single to British contemporary hit radio on March 27, 2020.
 In New Zealand, "Time" peaked at number 21 on the Hot Singles chart published Recorded Music NZ.